What Makes a Brand Recognisable? (Research-Backed Insights)

 1. Building Distinctive Brand Assets by Jenni Romaniuk

-Jenni Romaniuk is a researcher at the Ehrenberg-Bass Institute.
-In her book, Building Distinctive Brand Assets, she explores how brand assets like logos, colours, and jingles perform un triggering brand name recall.
+Jenni Romaniuk, a leading researcher at the Ehrenberg-Bass Institute, offers a deep dive into how brand assets like logos, colours, characters, and jingles trigger brand name recall.

-• Uniqueness: How strongly they’re associated with the brand.
+• Uniqueness: How strongly is it tied to the specific brand?

 2. Be Distinctive Everywhere Report by JKR + Ipsos